Writing a UCAS Personal Statement

 - The personal statement has a confusing structure

 It is also important to not lie about any aspect of your personal life and education history, or even exaggerate.
-Admissions officers will question you about almost all aspects of your application and are more than adept at getting to the bottom of any non-truths.
+Admissions officers will question you about almost all aspects of your application and will be able to see through any lies.

 - Express a passion for your subject